giowork/sample-cookbook/README.md

 Re-creation of clowns/bears from Chef Fundamentals

 - sdfsdfsd:wq
- sdfdfsdfdfEven More and more Features!
+ dsdsdsdsd:dfdfsdfdfEven More and more Features!